star-cats/blinky-dome/Patterns/README.md

 | `BPM` | tracked tempo | display, or driving other rates |
 | `Conf` | how consistent recent intervals are | deciding how much to trust the beat |

-And the knobs that matter: **Thresh** is how far the input must rise to count;
+The top row is what you touch while the music plays: **Input** (the mapping target), **Thresh** for how far the input must rise to count, **Lock** for how hard each sighting pulls the clock back into alignment (0 free-runs, 1 snaps), and **Shift**.

+**Shift** slides the emitted beat off the audio, ±200ms, positive being later.
+Use it for the lag between a trigger firing and light actually reaching an eye — or to deliberately push a pattern ahead of the kick.
+It is applied at the output
+only: the tracking phase stays locked to what the gate heard, so turning the knob moves where beats land without disturbing the lock or the BPM estimate.
+Shifts larger than one beat wrap, which only comes up above 300 BPM.
+The phase ramp moves with the trigger, so both outputs always describe the same beat.

-**Min BPM** sets the tempo range (intervals fold into Min BPM up to twice Min BPM, so a gate hitting every eighth note still reports the right tempo); **Avg** is the moving-average window, higher being steadier but slower to follow; **Lock** is how hard each sighting pulls the clock back into alignment, 0 free-running and 1 snapping. **Relearn** throws the tempo away and starts over.
+The second row is set-and-forget: **Min BPM** sets the tempo range (intervals fold into Min BPM up to twice Min BPM, so a gate hitting every eighth note still reports the right tempo), **Avg** is the moving-average window — higher is steadier but slower to follow — and **Relearn** throws the tempo away and starts over.

 ### The chart